Fainting, Waltzing, and Narcoleptic Animals

-Some mutations produce animals that look entirely normal, but under certain conditions they exhibit abnormal behavior including fainting, paralysis and narcolepsy.
+Some heritable genetic mutations produce animals that look normal, but under certain conditions they exhibit unusual behaviors including fainting, paralysis and narcolepsy.

 Myotonia ("Fainting" Animals)

 Fainting goats suffer form an inherited condition called myotonia.
-When startled this goats suffer from an involuntary paralysis which causes them to stand stiffly or fall over.
+When startled these goats experience a form of involuntary paralysis, which causes them to stand stiffly or fall over.
 They do not really 'faint' as they remain fully conscious.
-This disorder is deliberately perpetuated for the amusement of people.
+This disorder is deliberately perpetuated purely for the amusement of people.

 This YouTube video shows two kittens with what appears to be a severe case of myotonia, in that even small sounds and movements would cause a fainting episode.